Leadership in the Community

 - an African-American of counsel was the first person of color to serve as president of the Pennsylvania Bar Association

-- an African-American partner (who was the first African-American member of Pepper's Executive Committee) was the first African-American to chair the Young Lawyers Section of the Philadelphia Bar Association
+- a former African-American partner (who was the first African-American member of Pepper's Executive Committee) was the first African-American to chair the Young Lawyers Section of the Philadelphia Bar Association

 - a former Pepper attorney, an openly gay man, was elected to a full 10-year term on the bench of the Philadelphia Court of Common Pleas in 2009